A tiny church in Greece’s Peloponnese dating back to the 11th or the 12th century is a miracle of nature, and for the faithful, a sign of God’s power.

 The two main types of oaks commonly found in the region are the evergreen holm oak and the deciduous Valonian.
-Both range in size from a thick low shrub (forming the basis of the modern-day Mediterranean scrub forests) to large trees.
+Both range in size from a thick, low shrub (forming the basis of the modern-day Mediterranean scrub forests) to larger trees.

-They were valued for their wood and for their acorns, which would ripen in the Autumn.
+Oaks were valued for their wood and acorns, which would ripen in the autumn.
 Tannin was also extracted from the acorn cups of the Valonian oak.

 This substance was a vital component employed in the tanning of leather hides.

-In Greek lore, the primitive, pre-agrarian tribes of Arkadia were said to have lived on a staple diet of acorns.
+In Greek lore, the primitive, pre-agrarian tribes of Arcadia were said to have lived on a staple diet of acorns.

-In classical times it was food only of last resort consumed in times of famine.
+In classical times, it was the food only of last resort consumed in times of famine.
 Usually, acorns were reserved for animal feed.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!